Continental Indoor Soccer League: History

 Monterrey La Raza made the CISL the first US league to have a team from Mexico participating.
-In 1995, a second team entered the league, the Mexico City Toros.
+In 1995, a second Mexican team entered the league, the Mexico City Toros.

-By the end of the 1995 season, the third year of the league, 50% of the teams were already profitable; a feat unprecedented in professional sports history.
-In 1996, Ron signed a three-year agreement with FOX Sports to televise a game of the week nationally in prime time.
-Concurrently he signed with General Motors to a three-year million dollar contract to be the official car of the CISL.
-That same year, the Indiana Twisters became the next expansion franchise admitted to the league.
+By the end of the 1995 season, the third year of the league, 50% of the teams were already profitable.
+In 1996, CISL signed a three-year agreement with FOX Sports to televise a game of the week nationally in prime time.
+That same year, the Indianapolis (later Indiana) Twisters became the next expansion franchise admitted to the league.

-"The league has become very credible. ...
-We definitely look upon ourselves as a major-league sport.
-If you look at the roots of the NBA, NHL, Major League Baseball and NFL, we are so far ahead of the game from where they were when they finished their fourth year."
-Ron Weinstein was quoted saying to the Houston Chronicle.

 In the fall of 1997, the surprising demise of the league took place primarily due to differences of direction between the NBA/NHL owners and three of the leagues non NBA/NHL teams: Dallas, Portland and Houston.
 They collaborated in an effort to leave the CISL and form their own league, The Premier Soccer Alliance.
 It is the opinion of many executives within the sports world, that indoor Soccer has never again reached the pinnacle of the CISL since operations formally ceased in the winter of 1998.

 The Continental Indoor Soccer League Championship Trophy was titled the "Lawrence Trophy" named in honor of the commissioner and founder's father, Lawrence Albert Weinstein.